-- Placing qualified small and minority businesses and women's business enterprises on solicitation lists - Assuring that small and minority businesses and women's business enterprises are solicited whenever there are potential sources. - Dividing total requirements, when economically feasible, into smaller tasks or quantities to permit maximum participation by small and minority businesses, and women's business enterprises. - Establishing delivery schedules, where the requirement permits, which encourage participation by small and minority businesses, and women's business enterprises. - Using the services and assistance, as appropriate, of organizations such as the Small Business Administration (SBA), SCORE, and the Minority Business Development Agency (MBDA)'s State-Based Business Centers - Collaborating with other Nebraska State Agencies including, but not limited to the Nebraska Department of Economic Development, the Nebraska Department of Administrative Services, and the Nebraska Department of Transportation for additional information and guidance, and to identify opportunities (large and small).
+- 1. Placing qualified small and minority businesses and women's business enterprises on solicitation lists. - 2.
+Assuring that small and minority businesses and women's business enterprises are solicited whenever there are potential sources. - 3.
+Dividing total requirements, when economically feasible, into smaller tasks or quantities to permit maximum participation by small and minority businesses, and women's business enterprises. - 4.
+Establishing delivery schedules, where the requirement permits, which encourage participation by small and minority businesses, and women's business enterprises. - 5.
+Using the services and assistance, as appropriate, of organizations such as the Small Business Administration (SBA), SCORE, and the Minority Business Development Agency's (MBDA) State-Based Business Centers - 6.
+Collaborating with other Nebraska state agencies including, but not limited to the NDED, the Nebraska Department of Administrative Services (NDAS), and NDOT for additional information and guidance, and to identify opportunities (large and small).